 We offer children in our school many opportunities to examine the fundamental questions in life through the medium of geography.
 For example, their work on the changing landscape and environmental issues leads children to ask questions about the evolution of the planet.
 We encourage the children to reflect on the impact of mankind on our world, and we introduce the concept of 'stewardship' in relation to sustainable development.
 Through teaching about contrasting localities, we enable the children to learn about inequality and injustice in the world.
 We help children to develop their knowledge and understanding of different cultures, so that they learn to avoid stereotyping other people, and acquire a positive attitude towards others.
-We help contribute to the children's social development by teaching them about how society works to resolve difficult issues of economic development.
+We help contribute to the children's social development.
 Geography contributes to the children's tolerance and appreciation of what is right and wrong by raising many moral questions during the programme of study.